 Taking College Classes in High School

-Taking a college class while you are in high school shows colleges that you are serious, motivated, and willing to challenge yourself.
-Even better, it offers you an invaluable advance look at college academics and college life.
+Taking a college class while you are in high school – or attending a summer college program – shows colleges that you are serious, motivated, and willing to challenge yourself.
+Even better, the experience offers you an invaluable advance look at college academics and college life.

 Be Sure You Can Handle It

 College courses are very different from high school courses.
 In most cases, the work is more abstract, there is more of it, and the pace is faster.
 You will need to show initiative and self-discipline.
-And, unless you take your class in the summer, you will need to work around your high school schedule—and keep up your grades.
+And, unless you take your class in the summer, you will need to work around your high school schedule — and keep up your grades.
+Also keep in mind that some college summer programs require students to take more than one college course in order to receive credit.

 Your counselor can help you determine if you are ready for college instruction.
 As with honors and AP classes, students best suited for college-level work are already excelling in the particular subject area, and in their coursework overall.
 Ask your counselor these questions: